dahliaOS/documentation/markdown/articles/developer/flutter-fuchsia.md

 ```bash
 flutter run -d fuchsia --verbose
 ```
 The application should compile and launch on the virtual device.
-Currently, the Flutter tool has a bug that prevents the application from being deployed, so this guide may not work, see [Fuchsia Issue 77566](https://bugs.fuchsia.dev/p/fuchsia/issues/detail?id=77566) for details.